-an EMR system. ■ Establish integration as early as possible to account for potentially long lead times required for incorporating the vaccine into the EMR system.
-Identify mothers who received or did not receive the maternal RSV vaccine, ensuring this information readily available for pediatric providers. ■ Enable health maintenance reports to track eligibility for the maternal RSV vaccination for all pregnant mothers during RSV season.
-These reports should not be limited to those whose gestational period aligns with the RSV season. ☐ Facilitate stocking, prescriptions, and performance tracking, ensuring proper coverage and timely administration.
-Consider utilizing maternal RSV modules available on various EMR platforms for more straightforward software updates and adding maternal workflows linked to Immunization Information Systems.
-Assess capabilities of the EMR to link maternal and infant charts, allowing for tracking of vaccination data from pregnancy to infancy. ☐ Build best practice alerts for perinatal eligible patients.
+- Establish integration as early as possible to account for potentially long lead times required for incorporating the vaccine into the EMR system. - Identify mothers who received or did not receive the maternal RSV vaccine, ensuring this information is readily available for pediatric providers. - Enable year-around health maintenance reports to identify and track patients who will be eligible for maternal RSV vaccination during the RSV season, ensuring early identification, better patient education, and streamlined workflows. - Facilitate stocking, prescriptions, and performance tracking, ensuring proper coverage and timely administration. - Consider utilizing maternal RSV modules available on various EMR platforms for more straightforward software updates and adding maternal workflows linked to Immunization Information Systems. - Assess capabilities of the EMR to link maternal and infant charts, allowing for tracking of vaccination data from pregnancy to infancy. - Build best practice alerts for perinatal eligible patients.